kejace/blockapps-articles/bloc.md

 [![Join the chat at https://gitter.im/blockapps/bloc](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/blockapps/bloc?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![Build Status](https://travis-ci.org/blockapps/bloc.svg)](https://travis-ci.org/blockapps/bloc)

-Bloc is a small commandline tool that helps you build blockchain applications on the Ethereum network with the [blockapps api](https://blockapps.net).
-It has 3 main functions
+Bloc is a small command line tool that helps you build blockchain applications on the Ethereum network with the [blockapps api](https://blockapps.net).
+Bloc makes it effortless to:
-* Scafolding your blockchain app code
-* Compiling smart contracts to be deployed
+* Compile and deploy smart contracts to the blockchain
-* Deploying your smart contracts to the network so you can change the world
+* Automatically wire those contracts to the front-end, so you can bring the blockchain to the world!

 ##Installation
-Installation is currently done by cloning this repo
+Installation is currently done by cloning:

 ```
 git clone https://github.com/blockapps/bloc.git
 ```

-Enter the bloc directory
+Enter the bloc directory:

 ```
 cd bloc
 ```

-Install bloc as a global package
+Install bloc as a global package:

 ```
 npm install -g